Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 7, 2025

 2. Earn a Provisional Trainee Certificate

-Once you’ve completed the required education and internship, you’ll apply to OASAS for a provisional certificate if you qualified through a degree program or a trainee certificate if you qualified by experience.
+Once you’ve completed your required education and internship, you’ll apply to OASAS for either a provisional certificate (if you qualified through a degree program) or a trainee certificate (if you qualified by completing the 350-hour training).
+Both require you to have already a job lined up with a state-certified substance use disorder program or provider.

 3. Complete 6,000 Hours of Supervised Work Experience (or less if you hold a degree)